Xin-Bu/High_school_performance/README.md

 ## High school performance project
 ### Description of the dataset
-The data was collected from three high schools in the U.S. consisting of information on the students' performance in math, reading, and writing which are continuous outcome variables.
-The students' demographic information includes gender, race/ethnicity, parental level of education, lunch, test preparation course are categorical variables as well as predictors in this project.
+The data was collected from three high schools in the US, consisting of information on the students' performance in math, reading, and writing which are continuous outcome variables.
+The students' demographic information including gender, race/ethnicity, parental level of education, lunch, test preparation course are categorical variables as well as predictors in this project.

 #### Variables: